10.4 Progress Reports

 2. Project status

-This section (which could have sub-sections) should give the reader a clear idea of the current status of your project.
+This section (which could have sub-sections) should give the reader a clear description of the current status of your project.
 It should review the work completed, work in progress, and work remaining to be done on the project, organized into sub-sections by time, task, or topic.
 These sections might include the following:

 - description of work completed to date, referencing work reported in previous progress reports